actions/setup-go/README.md

 ### If a different file

-The `go-version-file` input accepts a path to a file file that contains the version of Go to be used by a project.
-It supports either major and minor (e.g 1.18) or major, minor and patch (e.g 1.18.7) tags
+The `go-version-file` input accepts a path to a file that contains the version of Go to be used by a project.
+It supports either major and minor (e.g 1.18) or major, minor and patch (e.g 1.18.7) tags.
+If the file contains only major and minor (e.g. 1.18) tags, the action will follow the above-mentioned approach.

 > The action will search for the `.go-version` file relative to the repository root